In the morning my voice was worse. When Susan asked how our show went as I was fixing breakfast, all I could do was croak.

 “Thanks guys, for coming by.
 I’ll tell David you’re on patrol.”

 “We love you guys.
 We’re your gay parents.
-Straight guys better beware.”
+Straight guys beware.”

 We finally got to Michael’s.
 Hippie was being interviewed, which was going to be interesting.
 Robby and Michael were arguing about how Michael played when Robby was singing his song.
 I told Robby it was his song, but we wrote it.
-If he wasn’t playing drums on it, then Michael had control of the drumming.
+If he wasn’t playing drums on it, then Michael was in charge of the drumming.

 “You want to drum on it as well as sing.”